alkhrom/Git-demo2/index.md

 > Although UTF-16 is a variable-width encoding, much like UTF-8, the minimum code unit width is "2" instead of "1".

 For instance, the UTF-16 representation for the capital Cyrillic "Ж" is 00010110 00000100 in binary.
-However, this only works with code points in the range between
+However, this only works with code points below FFFF~16~.
+Encoding of a bigger code point require more than two bytes

 ## UTF-8 versus UTF-16 Matrix